For the filling 450g/1lb apples (granny smith) peeled cored and cut into 1cm/½in pieces

 1 tablespoon chilled water

 Combine flour, butter and sugar in a food processor.
 Process until mixture resembles fine breadcrumbs.
-Add yolk and chilled water.
+Add chilled water.
 Process until dough just comes together.

 Turn pastry onto a lightly floured surface.
 Knead until just smooth.
 Shape into a disc.
 Wrap in baking paper and refrigerate for 30 minutes.